ClusterLabs/PAF/fencing.md

 Fencing is the ability to isolate a node from the cluster.
 It can be done in various way:

-  * I/O fencing: interrupt network access, SAN access through Fibre channel, etc
+  * I/O fencing: interrupt network access, SAN access through Fibre channel, etc.
   * Power fencing: using an UPS, PDU, embeded IPMI

-With the advent of virtualization, we could add another kind of fencing where the VM ask the hypervisor to force-shutdown one of its relative.
+With the advent of virtualization, we could add another kind of fencing where the VM asks the hypervisor to force-shutdown one of its relatives.

 Should an issue happen where the master does not answer to the cluster, successful fencing is the only way to be sure what is its status: shutdown or not able to accept new work or touch data.
-It avoid countless situations where you end up with a split brain scenarios or data corruption.
+It avoids countless situations where you end up with split brain scenarios or data corruption.

-If one scenario exists where a corruption or split brain is possible in your architecture it __WILL__ happen, soon or later.
+If one scenario exists where a corruption or split brain is possible in your architecture it __WILL__ happen, sooner or later.
 At this time, your high available cluster will become your worst enemy, interrupting your service way much more than with a manual failovers.

-Fencing agents are available for most Linux distribution as a package named `fence-agents`.
-As soon as you have a fencing agent working you just have to instruct your cluster how to use them.
-See the Quick start guides about this part.
+Fencing agents are available for most Linux distributions as a package named `fence-agents`.
+As soon as you have a fencing agent working you just have to instruct your cluster how to use it.
+See the Quick start guides for examples about this part, or refer to the [official Pacemaker's documentation](http://clusterlabs.org/doc/).

 ## Virtual fencing using libvirtd and virsh

 This is the easier fencing method when testing your cluster in a virtualized environment.
-It relies on the fencing agent called "fence_virsh".
-This tutorial has been written using a Debian 8 as hypervisor (hv) and CentOS 6 as guests (ha1 and ha2).
+It relies on the fencing agent called `fence_virsh`.
+This tutorial has been written using a Debian 8 as hypervisor (`hv`) and CentOS 6 as guests (`ha1` and `ha2`).

-On the side hypervisor side, we need the following packages:
+On the hypervisor's side, we need the following packages:

-  * libvirt-bin
+  * `libvirt-bin`
-  * libvirt-clients
+  * `libvirt-clients`
-  * libvirt-daemon
+  * `libvirt-daemon`

-The VMs has been created using qemu-kvm through the "virt-manager" user interface.
+The VMs has been created using `qemu-kvm` through the `virt-manager` user interface.

-After installing these packages and created your VMs, root should be able to list them using "virsh":
+After installing these packages and creating your VMs, root should be able to list them using `virsh`:

 ```
 root@hv:~# virsh list --all